Dunfermline: Pars United not expecting Gavin Masterton hurdle

 "They're also significant creditors and they've not only chosen to forego what they've already put into the club but they're prepared to put more money into the club."

-Dunfermline are due to start next season in the third tier of Scottish football, having been relegated via the play-offs from Division One following a 15-point deduction and incurring a signing ban for entering administration .
+Dunfermline are due to start next season in the third tier of Scottish football, having been following and incurring for .

 "We've got expectations for next season but we've got to be realistic," added Garmory.